 - Great for runners: Polar M430 (black)

 The Fitbit Charge 4 can automatically detect when you fall asleep, meaning you don't have to worry about switching modes before you turn out the lights.
 As you sleep, the Charge 4 monitors your heartbeat and sleep patterns throughout the night, displaying the data in the graphical form on the Fitbit app for your phone.
 While the Fitbit doesn't track the exact stage of sleep you are in, it does let you know how long you were restless and gives you a total of your time spent in peaceful sleep.

 Although Withings Sleep is only a pad you put under the mattress, it can give you a ton of data about your sleep.
 This handy pad measures a plethora of data, which can help determine why you feel so unrested.
 The pad can measure your heartbeat, bed temperature, air conditions, how many times you roll over, what stage of sleep you're in, and more.
 All this data is collected and then synced to your phone with a free app, giving you a chance to review it every morning.

 The Beautyrest is a high-tech sleep tracker that features two pads and a processor.
 The pads go under your mattress on each side to get a better picture of your motion while you sleep.
-The processor compiles all the data and transmits all the details on your sleep each night to the app.
+The processor compiles all the data and transmits your sleep details each night to the app.
 The sensors are so sensitive and accurate that they can monitor respiration and heart rate.
 Plus, the sleep cycle alarm determines the best time to wake you up so that you feel refreshed.
 The processor learns your sleep patterns over time so that it can help to provide you with the best sleep coaching possible via the app.